Date Cream Filling Recipe | Vintage Cake Filling with Nuts & Vanilla

 Ingredients

-Combine milk and chopped dates in the top of a double boiler and heat.
+1. Heat the Base: Combine the milk and chopped dates in the top of a double boiler and place over medium heat.

-In a bowl, mix flour and sugar.
-Add beaten egg and blend until smooth.
+2. Whisk the Liaison: In a separate bowl, thoroughly mix the flour and sugar.
+Add the beaten egg and blend until completely smooth.

-Stir egg mixture into the hot milk mixture and cook, stirring constantly, until thickened.
+3. Thicken the Custard: Slowly stir the egg mixture into the hot milk and date mixture.
+Cook, stirring constantly, until the filling is properly thickened.

 Date Cream Filling FAQ